Update: 2019 Washington Non-Compete Bill Signed Into Law

 Still, setting the salary threshold at $100,000 has already attracted criticism from some who argue that it effectively exempts large Seattle tech companies like Amazon and Microsoft from being subject to the restrictions on non-competes.
 This criticism is probably not unfounded, particularly given that the original threshold in the bill was around $180,000 but apparently lobbying efforts by Amazon brought the threshold down to $100,000.

-One of the features of the bill is a presumption that any non-compete exceeding 18 months is unreasonable and unenforceable.
+One of the features of the law is a presumption that any non-compete exceeding 18 months after employment is unreasonable and unenforceable.
 This presumption may be rebutted, but only by clear and convincing evidence (a fairly high evidentiary burden) that a longer duration is necessary to protect the party’s business or goodwill.

-Note: The bill also provides a 3-day time limit for non-competes related to performers.
+Note: The law also provides a 3-day time limit for non-competes related to performers, like musicians.
 The ESSB 5478 Senate Bill Report sheds some light into the reasons for this, noting that “In the music industry, noncompetes or blackout dates annually cripples the ability to cobble together a living.”

 At the moment, Washington employers have little reason to draft narrowly tailored non-compete clauses.
 This is so because when Washington courts are presented with an overly broad non-compete clause, rather than simply refuse to enforce the clause, they will typically rewrite the clause to be more narrow and then enforce the modified version.

 The result of this is moral hazard.
 The employer has no reason to craft narrow non-compete clauses because there are no consequences for using broad, catch-all clauses; the courts will simply “blue-pencil” the clause and enforce a more “reasonable” version of it.